 So when individual performance isn’t easy to measure, publishing salaries is not the answer.
 In fact, it can do more harm than good.

-Want to learn more about pay transparency?
+Want to learn more?
 Read next: Can Pay Transparency Lead to Pay Equity?